Aeronautics and Astronautics (Course 16)

 Can be repeated for credit.

 For Course 16 students participating in curriculum-related off-campus experiences in aerospace engineering and related areas.
-Before enrolling, a student must have an offer from a company or organization; must identify an appropriate supervisor in the AeroAstro department who, along with the off-campus supervisor, evaluate the student's work; and must receive prior approval from the AeroAstro department.
-At the conclusion of the training, the student submits a substantive final report for review and approval by the MIT supervisor.
+Before enrolling, a student must have an offer from a company or organization; must identify an appropriate advisor in the AeroAstro department who, along with the off-campus advisor, evaluate the student's work; and must receive prior approval from the AeroAstro department.
+At the conclusion of the training, the student submits a substantive final report for review and approval by the MIT advisor.
 Can be taken for up to 3 units.
 Contact the AeroAstro Graduate Office for details on procedures and restrictions.

 Consult B.Marois